jainish2001/PECN-CMS/README.md

 ### Technologies Used
 The PECN-CMS is built using:

--Python 3 – The core programming language for application development.
+- **Python 3** – The core programming language for application development.

--PyWhatKit Library – Enables automation features, including sending WhatsApp messages for complaint notifications.
+- **PyWhatKit Library** – Enables automation features, including sending WhatsApp messages for complaint notifications.

--SQL – Manages the structured complaint database, ensuring efficient storage and retrieval of information.
+- **SQL** – Manages the structured complaint database, ensuring efficient storage and retrieval of information.

 ## Features